rujal408/next-app-api-route/README.md

 # `next-app-api-route` Usage Guide

 This package provides a simple way to define API routes with authentication and middleware support in a Next.js application.
-The code below demonstrates how to create middleware and handle GET and POST requests.
+The code below demonstrates how to create middleware and handle HTTP requests.

 ## Installation